 Open Circuit Test

-The purpose of the open circuit test is to determine the no-load current and losses of the transformer because of which their no-load parameter are determined.
+The purpose of the open-circuit test is to determine the no-load current and losses of the transformer because of which their no-load parameters are determined.
 This test is performed on the primary winding of the transformer.
 The wattmeter, ammeter and the voltage are connected to their primary winding.
 The nominal rated voltage is supplied to their primary winding with the help of the ac source.

-The secondary winding of the transformer is kept open and the voltmeter is connected to their terminal.
+The secondary winding of the transformer is kept open, and the voltmeter is connected to their terminal.
 This voltmeter measures the secondary induced voltage.
-As the secondary of the transformer is open the no-load current flows through the primary winding.
+As the secondary of the transformer is open, thus no-load current flows through the primary winding.

 - W0 – wattmeter reading

 - I0 – ammeter reading

 The no-load power factor is

 The phasor diagram of the transformer at no load or when an open circuit test is performed is shown below